ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {% endraw %}{% endhighlight %}

-What this does is that it converts your Jekyll data from all the posts and puts it as key value pair which can then be easily read by a search script.
+What it does is that it converts your Jekyll data from all the posts and puts it as key value pair which can then be easily read by a search script.

 If you are trying it out on a local machine then you can verify ``search.json`` inside ``_site`` folder to see whether all the values are generated or not.